 So, we’ve been on a bit of a kick lately.
 A demolition kick.
 Here’s the thing.
 It really does take mere minutes to destroy something.
 Building it back up?
 Well, that’s a whole new ball of wax and perseverance.

 This particular kick all started when we pulled down the cabinets in the kitchen that were flanking the window.
 Every single person who walks into the space loves the open feel.
-So do we.
-It was the right choice.

 That lead to us concocting a plan to re-use those two cabinets in the laundry room!
 Ideal!
 Perfect!
 That meant pulling down the uneven, off centre, hard to use, open shelving that’s there currently.
 Behold what it was.